stasostyk/nbody-hpc-simulation/README.md

 # Integrators

 The integrator advances the system by updating particle **positions and velocities** based on gravitational accelerations.
-Different integrators approximate these variables differently, affecting: - accuracy - stability - energy conservation - computational cost
+Different integrators approximate these variables differently, affecting accuracy, stability, energy conservation, and computational cost.

 ---